sgroshani2912/JS-PROJECT-1-INCREMENT-AND-DECREMENT/README.md

 # JS-PROJECT-1-INCREMENT-AND-DECREMENT TOOL
 My JavaScript project is an increment and decrement tool that allows users to increase or decrease a value with just a click of a button.
 This is a very basic project that showcase my proficiency in the language that I learnt during my journey of learning JavaScript.
+I have used tailwind css in this project.

 This simple JavaScript project provides an easy way to increment and decrement a value using buttons.
 The project offers a customizable user interface and provides a range of options to meet various use cases.